JinliBot7/JinliBot7.github.io/_pages/about.md

 <span style="color:dimgray">
 My research lies in the intersection of robot perception and servomechanisms.
 During my graduate study, my main focus was on a new type of control method called "thermal servoing".
-My current research interest is on robotic sewing, with the aim to drive the paradigm shift for re-industrializing garment industry.
+My current research interest is on robotic sewing, with the aim to drive the paradigm shift for re-industrializing the garment industry.

 <span style="color:dimgray">
-I have gained practical experiences in non-linear control, multiple view geometry, image processing, thermodynamics, ray optics simulation, and web development.
+I have experiences in non-linear control, multiple view geometry, image processing, thermodynamics, ray optics simulation, and web development.
 For future study, I'm broadly interested in topics for creating intelligent robots that work alongside people.
 </span>